Yiwei2417/world-models-1/FinalReport.md

 The model has been trained continuously for 8 days and was able to acheive the below results.

+The results are updated to the results folder in this repo https://github.com/MeherVandana/world-models-1/tree/master/WorldModels/results/WorldModels/CarRacing-v0/log.

 Car Racing Final Graph

 ![image](https://user-images.githubusercontent.com/67869431/117555859-cf6edc80-b030-11eb-9f2a-c2b8b6ea1435.png)